DennisMorenoMax/MLS-regular-season-2025-web-scraping/README.md

 ✔ Scripts designed for automation through GitHub Actions

-## 🧠 Use Cases
+## Use Cases

 You can use this dataset for:

-📈 Statistical analysis of MLS 2025 team performance
+Statistical analysis of MLS 2025 team performance

-🧮 Predictive modeling (e.g., match outcomes, team form)
+Predictive modeling (e.g., match outcomes, team form)

-📊 Dashboards & visualization projects
+Dashboards & visualization projects

-📚 Academic or sports-analytics research
+Academic or sports-analytics research

-⚽ Historical data archiving for future comparisons
+Historical data archiving for future comparisons

-## 🔄 Automation (Optional)
+## Automation (Optional)

 If you use GitHub Actions, scraping can be scheduled to run automatically.
 The .github/workflows directory can contain cron-based automation—helpful for continuously updating the datasets without running the script manually.

-## 🤝 Contributing

-Have ideas, improvements, or feature requests?

-Open an issue

-Submit a pull request

-Or reach out directly

-All contributions are welcome!

-## 🙌 Acknowledgments
+## Data Source:

-Data provided from publicly accessible MLS resources:

 https://www.mlssoccer.com/stats/clubs/#season=MLS-SEA-0001K9&statType=general